-- An additional treatment option of tofacitinib would be valued by patients.
-It is an oral preparation and as a selective Janus kinase (JAK) 1 and 3 inhibitor has a new mode of action. - An oral route of administration which may be preferred by patients over having to have a regular infusion or inject themselves.
-This is an important factor for people who have difficulty injecting themselves because of the disease affecting their hands. - Carers often have to help patients with their biologic therapy and with an oral medicine like tofacitinib, the patient becomes more independent in taking their medication. - Tofacitinib is available under a homecare service so will be delivered directly to the patient.
+- An additional treatment option of baricitinib would be valued by patients.
+It is an oral preparation and as a JAK inhibitor has a new mode of action. - An oral route of administration which may be preferred by patients over having to have a regular infusion or inject themselves.
+This is an important factor for people who have difficulty injecting themselves because of the disease affecting their hands. - Carers often have to help patients with their biologic therapy and with an oral medicine like baricitinib, the patient becomes more independent in taking their medication.5 - Baricitinib is available under a homecare service so will be delivered directly to the patient.